ConsciousMachines/PDF-to-EPUB-for-arXiv/README.md

 *Known Issues*
 ==========
 - None.
-This is the perfect Python script.
+This is a perfect Python script.

 *Special Thanks*
 =